MetaMask/SIPs/SIPS/sip-16.md

 ## Abstract

-This SIP proposes a way for snaps to provide "insights" into signatures requested by dapps.
+This SIP proposes a way for Snaps to provide "insights" into signatures requested by dapps.
 These insights can then be displayed in the MetaMask confirmation UI, helping the user to make informed decisions before signing messages.

 Example use cases for signature insights are phishing detection, scam prevention and signature simulation.